johnslobodan07/js-coding-challenge/README.md

 Refer to the [screens/2-series.jpg](./screens/2-series.jpg) and [screens/3-movies.jpg](./screens/3-movies.jpg) screens.

-For each page you will need to fetch this JSON feed [feed/sample.json](https://raw.githubusercontent.com/amawalla/js-coding-challenge/master/feed/sample.json), then:
+For each page you will need to consume this API (https://raw.githubusercontent.com/amawalla/js-coding-challenge/master/feed/sample.json), then:

 - Display the first 21 `entries`
 - Where the entry has a `releaseYear` attribute value >= `2010`